 - Set batter aside.

-- Whip cream cheese in the bowl of a stand mixer, or in a large bowl with hand mixer until soft and spreadable.
+- Whip cream cheese in the bowl of a stand mixer or a large bowl with a hand mixer until soft and spreadable.
 Scrape down the sides.

 - Add vanilla, sweetener, and egg, and blend for 1 minute.

 - In the prepared pan, add scoops of brownie batter.
 Do not spread.

 - Add the cheesecake batter to fill the empty areas where the brownie batter did not fill.